-House’s influence, vision, and support were key to the formation of the College.
-He funded the first-ever endowed deanship at Michigan Tech—the Dave House Dean of Computing—as well as multiple endowed professorships within the college.
+House’s influence, vision, and support were key to the formation of the College of Computing.
+He funded the first-ever endowed deanship at Michigan Tech—the Dave House Dean of Computing—as well as multiple endowed professorships within the College.

-House’s many career accolades include his work at Intel Corp., where he grew the company’s microprocessor unit from $40 million to $4 billion a year and managed the team that developed the familiar and successful “Intel Inside” marketing campaign.
+House’s many career accolades include his work at Intel Corp., where he grew the company’s microprocessor unit from $40 million annually to $4 billion annually and managed the team that developed the familiar and successful “Intel Inside” marketing campaign

 Linda Ott, one of the first Department of Computer Science faculty members, was inducted into the College of Computing Honor Academy on April 4, 2022.

-“Linda is the heart and soul of computer science at Michigan Tech,” says Dennis Livesay, the Dave House Dean of Computing.
+“Linda is the heart and soul of computer science at Michigan Tech,” said Dennis Livesay, Dave House Dean of Computing.
 “Linda’s legacy is within our alumni, our growing prominence, and our exciting future.”

-Currently the chair of the Computer Science department, Ott is recognized for a lifetime of work advancing the CS department, and more generally broadening campus participation in computing.
+Ott is recognized for a lifetime of work advancing the Department of Computer Science, and more generally broadening campus participation in computing.
 Among her accomplishments is her work to grow the Computer Science department, now the second-largest major on campus.
-Ott also chaired the department from 1996 to 2010.
+Ott chaired the department from 1996 to 2010.